flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 To capture Flutter errors, override the [`FlutterError.onError`]({{site.api}}/flutter/foundation/FlutterError/onError.html) property.
-In this case, if you're in debug mode, use a convenience function from Flutter to properly format the error.
+If you're in debug mode, use a convenience function from Flutter to properly format the error.
 If you're in production mode, send the error to the `onError` callback defined in the previous step.